Two-sample Bayesian Nonparametric Hypothesis Testing: Conclusions

 \section{Conclusions}

-We have described a Bayesian nonparametric hypothesis test for real valued data which provides an explicit measure of $\Pr(H_0 | \mathbf{y}^{(1,2)})$.
-The test is based on a fully specified Polya Tree prior for which we are able to derive an explicit form for the Bayes Factor.
-The choice of the partition is quite crucial for the subjective Bayes test.
-This is a well known phenomena of Polya Tree priors and some interesting directions to mitigate its effects can be found in~\cite{Hanson2002, Paddock2003, Hanson2006}.
-To this aim we also provided an automated empirical Bayes procedure which centres the partition on the empirical cdf of the joint data which was seen to rectify problems in the subjective Bayes test.
+We have described a Bayesian nonparametric hypothesis test for real valued data which provides an explicit measure of $\Pr(H_0 | \mathbf {y}^{\OneTwoup})$.
+The test is based on a fully specified \Polya tree prior for which we are able to derive an explicit form for the Bayes Factor.

+Conditioning on a particular partition can lead to a predictive distribution that exhibits jumps at the partition boundary points.
+This is a well-known phenomenon of \Polya tree priors and some interesting directions to mitigate its effects can be found in~\cite{Hanson2002,Paddock2003,Hanson2006}.
+We do not consider these approaches here as mixing over partitions would lose the analytic tractability of our approach, but it is an interesting area for future study and is considered by \cite{Chen2012}.